Time: 14:00 - 15:30

 What level is the course and do I need any particular skills?

-This course is ideal for beginners, so no previous knowledge of saxophone playing is expected.
+This course is for beginners to the instrument so no previous knowledge of saxophone playing is expected.
 Any musical experience will be of advantage.

 How will I be taught, and will there be any work outside the class?

-To make progress you will need to practise regularly between classes, ideally at least 20 minutes on at least 4 days a week.
+To make progress you will need to practise regularly between classes, ideally 20 minutes on at least 4 days a week.

 Are there any other costs?
 Is there anything I need to bring?